 The outliner of AgTech with $1.65 billion invested is food e-commerce.
 With 137 companies having raised funding around the globe and countries such as China and the United states having the biggest deals in the sector, e-commerce seems to be the most attractive sub-segment of AgTech for investors.

-In addition to the top-3 most invested categories an extra category – named as the most promising in the AgTech sector- is presented.
-Companies manufacturing biological inputs such as biopesticides, biofertilizers, and soil amendments, which largely dominated 2015’s soil and crop technology segment raising $120 million across 20 deals.
-This represents 71% of the subsector’s $168 million total, leaving seed tech and agricultural genetics companies to make up the remaining 29%.
-The growth in the number of biological solutions for farmers coincides with increasing emphasis among entrepreneurs, farmers and consumers globally on improving soil health; pursuing sustainable farming practices; and reducing the use of chemical inputs.
-Biologicals attracted swathe, deep-pocketed investors including the Bill & Melinda Gates Foundation, The University of Texas Investment Management Company, Sequoia Capital, and the corporate venturing arms of agribusiness giants Monsanto and Syngenta.
-As awareness of the importance of soil health increases, particularly with global climate change talks gathering pace, it is believed that a growing number of environmentally-aware farmers and organic-eating consumers will keep this segment on an upward trajectory.
+In addition to the top three most invested categories an extra category – named as the most promising in the AgTech sector – is presented.
+Based on AgFunder report for 2015, companies manufacturing biological inputs (e.g. biopesticides and biofertilizers) largely dominated 2015’s soil and crop technology sub-sector, raising $120 million.
+This represents 71% of the sector’s $168 million total, leaving seed tech and agricultural genetics companies to complete the remaining 29%.
+This abundance of biological solutions coexists with the rise of soil health improvement techniques, sustainable farming methods and low input agriculture.
+This sub-sector attracted multiple investors including the Bill & Melinda Gates Foundation, The University of Texas Investment Management Company, Sequoia Capital, and the corporate venture capitals of agribusiness giants Monsanto and Syngenta.
+As awareness of the importance of soil health increases, in tandem with global climate change, it is believed that a growing number of environmentally-aware farmers and organic-eating consumers will keep this segment on an upward pace.

-Sample sources of agricultural data.
+Sample sources of agricultural data

 Agri-food data was not always accessible through e-infrastructures.
 Sample sources, which are presented below, relate to big agricultural data and are examples of relevant open and closed datasets and data sources, which are not solely in a digital format.